testable-eu/sast-tp-framework/README.md

 - PHP
 - JavaScript

-The complete list of patterns is available at [Testability Pattern Catalogs for SAST](https://github.com/testable-eu/sast-testability-patterns) repository.
+The complete list of patterns is available at [Testability Patterns for SAST](https://github.com/testable-eu/sast-testability-patterns) repository (also included as a submodule of this project `.\testability_patterns`).

 ## Running